leobago/fti/README.md

  3) cmake -DCMAKE_INSTALL_PREFIX:PATH=/install/here/fti .. && make all install

 > **REMARK 1** (Intel and GCC)
-> For the case that both, **intel and gnu** compilers are installed, please confi-
+> For the case that both, **Intel and GCC**, compilers are installed, please configure using:
-> gure using:
 > `cmake -C ../intel.cmake -DCMAKE_INSTALL_PREFIX:PATH=/install/here/fti ..`

 > **REMARK 2** (OpenSSL)
-> To use built-in MD5 rather than OpenSSL, please configure using:
+> To use the built-in MD5 rather than OpenSSL, please configure using:
 > `cmake -DNO_OPENSSL=true -DCMAKE_INSTALL_PREFIX:PATH=/install/here/fti ..`

 > **REMARK 1** (GNU versions)
-> The usage of different GNU compiler versions for C and Fortran, leads currently to an undefined behavior.
+> The usage of different GNU compiler versions for C and Fortran leads currently to an undefined behavior.
 Please make sure the compiler identification for C and Fortran is the same.

 ---

 Configure and run a FTI example
 =

-Place yourself in the examples directory which contains head distribution examples in both C and Fortran.
-Futher instructions in "examples/README".
+The build/examples directory contains heat distribution simulations as simple examples in both, C and Fortran.
+Usage instructions in file "examples/README".

 ---